 In the current corporate environment, it is necessary to keep up with the trends to maintain one’s consumer base and destabilize a monopoly.
 As a result, companies and businesses must remain at the cutting edge of technology to thrive.

 As the name suggests, the waterfall model flows like a waterfall through all the project phases.
 The waterfall was the earliest process model introduced and is very simple and easy to use.
 It is a sequential development process in which a new phase begins only after the previous phase completes.

 This method’s success depends on the work done at the front end.
 The waterfall method is suited for projects where the objectives are clearly defined from the beginning.
 Everything, including the UI, user stories, and features, is documented in advance.
 Thus, the estimated time needed for each requirement is more accurate, and the team can predict the release date with greater accuracy.

 This method follows a chronological process and works according to a pre-decided timeline, requirements, etc. In this method, individual teams can function separately and are not required to communicate with each other constantly, except when specific integrations are needed.
-Industries like construction, IT, and software development regularly use the waterfall model.
+Industries like construction, IT, and software development regularly use the waterfall model or their QA methodologies.

 Toyota used to work using the waterfall model but later shifted to the lean software development model.

 The waterfall project management methodology operates sequentially.
 However, the project cannot start if the conditions aren’t gathered fully.
 Beginning the development phase is possible only after the system project ends.
 Each step has its entry and exit criteria.

 A successful waterfall software development project lays heavy emphasis on accuracy.
 However, the system design wouldn’t reflect the client’s conditions if conditions weren’t rightly proved.
 A system developed grounded on such a project will not deliver value to the client.